ds125v/moodle-theme_bootstrap_renderers/README.md

 * set up public demo site in Random mode to cycle through swatches and options
 * get TinyMCE to pick up the editor.css and use the classes it finds there
 * restyle the TinyMCE editor interface using Bootstrap
-* find a simpler editor that is Bootstrap aware and plug it into Moodle
+* find a simpler editor that is Bootstrap aware and plug it into Moodle e.g. (bootstrap-wysihtml5)[http://jhollingworth.github.com/bootstrap-wysihtml5/]
 * restyle the YUI UI components with Bootstrap
 * wire up all the javascript gadgets from Bootstrap with JQuery, then try using the YUI port